gbgplc/loqate-verify-helmcharts/README.md

 Here's an example of how (in Helm) to create a US spatial-api deployment that can use the CASS certified engine, given that data is stored at `/data/`:

-Warning: If you are outside the USA you will not get certified USA data downloaded.
-This is a legal requirement.
+> Please note that for legal reasons, if you are located outside of the USA you will not be able to download the certified US (i.e. CASS) data.

 ``` bash
 helm install -n loqate sa-us loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=us --set app.libraryPath="/lib64:/data/lib64"